 Magnesium (found in dark green leaves) is well documented for enhancing telomerase activity.
-“Natural products such as derivatives from the chinese astragalus plant, ginko biloba and resveratrol have been shown to activate telomerase.
-Theantioxidants N-acetylcysteine (NAC) and tocopherol (vitamin E) enhance telomerase activity,” according to an article on telomeres and atherosclerosis in the Cardiovascular Journal of Africa, November 2012.
-The rate of cellular aging and telomere shortening seems to be a balancing act between oxidative stress and antioxidant defence.
+“Natural products such as derivatives from the Chinese astragalus plant, Ginko Biloba, and resveratrol have been shown to activate telomerase.
+Theantioxidants N-acetylcysteine (NAC) and tocopherol (vitamin E) enhance telomerase activity,”.
+This is according to an article on telomeres and atherosclerosis in the Cardiovascular Journal of Africa, November 2012.
+The rate of cellular aging and telomere shortening seems to be a balancing act between oxidative stress and antioxidant defense.

-Safely catching a few sunbeams on your skin (withoutsunblock) is another important piece of the telomere-lengthening puzzle.
-A simple nutrient that is associated with longer leukocyte (a type of white blood cell) telomere length in women is vitamin D, according to a 2007 paper published in the American Society of Clinical Nutrition journal.
+Safely catching a few sunbeams on your skin (without sunblock) is another important piece of the telomere-lengthening puzzle.
+A simple nutrient that is associated with longer leukocytes (a type of white blood cell) telomere length in women is vitamin D. This is according to a 2007 paper published in the American Society of Clinical Nutrition journal.
 And the last component is mindfulness.
-In a study on meditation and telomere length, published in the journal Annals of the New York Academy of Sciences in 2005, researchers found that meditation can reduce mental stress, and increase positive states of mind and hormonal factors that may promote telomere maintenance.
+In a study on meditation and telomere length, published in the journal Annals of the New York Academy of Sciences in 2005, researchers found that meditation can reduce mental stress and increase positive states of mind and hormonal factors that may promote telomere maintenance.